CustomTypeOne/LoopPatches/README.md

 ***
 ## LoopPatches

-**README last updated on 16-Feb-2023**
+**README last updated on 17-Mar-2023 when Loop 3.2.0 was released**

-You are in the correct place if you want to apply LoopPatches to the released Loop 3.0.0 version.
+Now that Loop 3.2.0 has been released, this branch has been renamed to loop_3.0.0.
+You are best off updating to the latest version of Loop and not using this branch.

+* **Users of main (released) branch of Loop should use the main branch of LoopPatches**

 * **Users of development branches of Loop should use the dev branch of LoopPatches**